dclive/B660M-HDV-i5-12400F-Hackintosh/README.md

 **Addendum:  OC90+**

 - Use OCAT to update.
 No issues to report.
 DO THIS.
 It's worth staying current and fully fixed.
+OC91 is tested (4/7/2023) and works great.